Blog How to Sell Costco Gold: Flip Your Bullion Like a Pro

 The 1-ounce Lady Fortuna 24-karat gold bar minted by PAMP Suisse

-Buying Costco Gold
+Buying Costco Gold Bars

-The gold bars sold at Costco are manufactured by two well-known refineries: MKS PAMP and Rand Refinery, each of which are certified by the LBMA (London Bullion Market Association).
+The gold bars sold at Costco are primarily manufactured by two well-known refineries: MKS PAMP and Rand Refinery, each of which are certified by the LBMA (London Bullion Market Association).
 MKS PAMP bars come with digital certificates, whereas Rand Refinery bars have serial numbers.

 Bars are available in several different sizes, including 1-ounce, 10-ounce and 50-gram options.
 One of the most popular products is the Lady Fortuna 1-ounce bar, featuring the Roman goddess of prosperity.